 Proofpoint: Predefined terms, button in email client

-Mailock: Predefined terms, button in email client, user alerts or trigger words
+Mailock: Predefined terms, button in email client, user security alerts

 Recipient Experience

-Mailock: Read-without-registration, requires account to reply, 5 free sends per month
+Mailock: Read-without-registration, requires account to reply, limited free sends

 Integrations